-• Performance There are four performance assignments in INTRO TO THEATRE:
+Performance

-PERFORMANCE.
-In the fall term: Scene Pool (M Oct 24), and Character Body Monologue (Mon Dec 5).
-In the winter term: Scene 1: Endstage (Mon Feb 13) Scene 2: Alternative Format (M Apr 3).
-The material for these will be taken from the modern/contemporary canon.
+There are four performance assignments in INTRO TO THEATRE: PERFORMANCE.
+In the fall term: Performance 1: Something Fantastic (M Oct 30), and Performance Project 2: Scene Pool (Mon Dec 4).
+In the winter term: Performance Project 3: Character Body Monologue (Mon Feb 12) & Performance Project 4: Scene (M Apr 2).
+The material for this scene will be taken from the modern/contemporary canon.

-Written Each student will prepare a written analysis of their Winter Scenes and of performing the scene.
-Due Date: M Apr 3.
+Written

-Tough.
+Each student will prepare a written analysis of their Winter Monologue and Scene and of Tough.
 The analysis process will be based on the methods addressed in A Practical Handbook for the Actor, Backwards and Forwards as well as further material provided by the professor.
-Due Dates: M Jan 23 (Tough), M Feb 13 (Scene 1), M Apr 3 (Scene 2) - as part of the Process Paper assignment.
+Due Dates: M Jan 22 (Tough), M Feb 12 (Monologue), M Apr 2 (Scene) - as part of the Process Paper assignment.

-Each student will also submit a Process Paper on Scene 2.
-This paper will include dramaturgical research, a scene breakdown, the play/scene analysis and a reflection on the experience of applying technique, rehearsing and comprehension from the ACTOR'S point of view.
-Dates: M Oct 17 (Curious Incident Quiz), M Nov 7 (Goodnight Desdemona/Goodmorning Juliet Quiz), M Nov 14 (Backwards and Forwards Test), M Jan 9 (Tough Quiz), M Feb 27
+Each student will also submit a Process Paper on their Scene.
+This paper will include dramaturgical research, a scene breakdown, the play/scene analysis and a reflection on the experience of applying technique, rehearsing and performing the scene.
+Due Date: M Apr 2.

-• Quizzes There will be two (2) tests and four (4) quizzes during the year to evaluate students' understanding of the material covered.
-These will focus on
+Quizzes

-(Practical Handbook Test), M Mar 13 (Actor's Terminology Quiz).
+There will be two (2) tests and four (4) quizzes during the year to evaluate students' understanding of the material covered.
+These will focus on comprehension from the ACTOR'S point of view.
+Dates: M Oct 16 (Tribes Quiz), M Nov 6 (Top Girls Quiz), M Nov 27 (Backwards and Forwards Test), M Jan 8 (Tough Quiz), M Feb 26 (Practical Handbook Test), M Mar 26 (Actor's Terminology Quiz).